realm/realm-kotlin/DYNAMIC-REALMS-API.md

-# API Dynamic Realms
+# Dynamic Realm API
-This API would provide access to an untyped Realm, that has provides a generic data access objects.
-Such objects allows the users to access their fields with type unsafe accessors.
+DynamicRealm is a dynamic variant of Realm.
+This means that all access to data and/or queries are done using string based class names instead of class type references.
+This is useful during migrations or when working with string-based data like CSV or XML files.

 There are two main elements in this API the Realm itself, and the Realm objects used to access this Realm.